WHUM-TV

-WHUM-TV was a television station broadcasting on channel 61 in Reading, Pennsylvania, United States.
-Owned by Humboldt Greig alongside WHUM (1240 AM), the station—Reading's first—telecast from 1953 to 1956.
+WHUM-TV (channel 61) was a television station in Reading, Pennsylvania, United States.
+Owned by Humboldt Greig alongside WHUM (1240 AM), the station—Reading's first—broadcast from 1953 to 1956.
 It boasted the first ever high-powered UHF transmission facility, which spurred industry interest but also caused some technical issues; the station ultimately suffered from many of the same economic problems that befell other early UHF television outlets.